-Ideally located in Houston, Texas, one of the busiest ports in the United States, our firm offers sound legal representation for a variety of complex maritime law matters.
+Ideally located in Houston, Texas, one of the busiest ports in the United States, our maritime law firm in Houston Texas offers sound legal representation for a variety of complex maritime law matters.
 With a combined 70 plus years in practice, Stepp & Sullivan, P.C. understands the unique needs of our maritime clients, as well as the various complexities involved in this area of law.
 We are proud to serve individual and business clients throughout Houston, Galveston, Freeport, Beaumont/Port Arthur, Corpus Christi, and Brownsville.

 Have you been hurt while working on a barge or boat while on an inland waterway, river or canal?

 If so, you may be entitled to money and medical care from the owner of the barge or boat as well as from your employer.
 Don’t settle for less than you deserve.
 We represent injured workers, who have been employed on barges and boats, longshoreman and fishermen, across the United States.
 While our principal office is in Houston, Texas, a leading maritime city and port, we represent injured workers who live throughout the United States.